cemu-project/cemu_graphic_packs/botw.md

 Disable anisotropic filtering for Cemu specifically.

-### Heatwaves are a black mess/Bloom is blocky/I'm on NVIDIA and hearts and stamina are corrupted
+### Heatwaves are a black mess/Bloom is blocky/I'm on NVIDIA and hearts and stamina are corrupted from using Pro+ HUD

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372172841195536404/unknown.png)
 ![](https://cdn.discordapp.com/attachments/207547103726010368/372172857154732042/unknown.png)
 ![](https://cdn.discordapp.com/attachments/207547103726010368/372222567731429386/unknown.png)

-Update the graphic pack.
+Update the graphic packs.

 ### The water has turned into milk